matYang/badstudentfrontend/README.md

 Model:	  	Message  &  Collection: Messages

-View:  	  	mainPageView								Require:	index.html
+View:  	  	mainPageView								Require:	index.html   searchResultView
-			helpSearchResultView									resultsTemplate.html 		 [part of DOM can be injected into js] askSearchResultView										same 						 [part of DOM can be injected into js] infoSearchResultView									same
+			helpSearchResultView									searchResultView 			 [part of DOM can be injected into js] askSearchResultView										same 						 [part of DOM can be injected into js] infoSearchResultView									same   						 [part of DOM can be injected into js] searchResultView										resultsTemplate.html
 			messageDetailView										detailTemplate.html
 			messageEditView  	    [modal window]					editTemplate.html			 [can be replaced by pure js] registerView			[modal window]					registerTemplate.html		 [can be replaced by pure js]